AztecProtocol/aztec-packages/docs/docs/about_aztec/how_to_contribute.md

 ## Improve the protocol

-- Join us at our [Discourse forum](https://discourse.aztec.network/) to discuss all things related to Aztec and share your feedback
+- Join us at our [Discourse forum](https://discourse.aztec.network/) or [Discord server](https://discord.gg/DgWG2DBMyB) to discuss all things related to Aztec and share your feedback

 ## Contribute code